marat-gainullin/rock-paper-scissors/README.md

 If you want to add tools(weapons) and transform the game into anothe game, you should add new tools to `Tool` enumeration and re-implement `Round.winner()` method.
 Also, you should refactor `Round` tests.

+The example of what you have to do to extend the game is on the "extension" branch.

 ## Install
 The game requires Java 8 to be installed.
 Since Java 8 is installed, everything is ready to run the game.